Chris Offutt Reveals A Family Secret In 'My Father, The Pornographer'

 OFFUTT: Well, dad had an office in the house that was - had been a bedroom on the second floor, and we were just forbidden to enter.
 All of us - nobody was allowed to enter it.
 The door was either closed or partially closed at all times.
 You had to knock to get admitted.
 You had to wait till dad would allow you to come in, and that extended to my mother if she was bringing him coffee.
 I mean, you know, the key was, don't disturb Dad when he's working.
 And so that's where it was.
 And now and again when I was a kid, I would, of course, go in there when mom and dad were out of town and look around.
 And - but even in his office - and this was - is still interesting to me - even within his office, he - it was concealed.
 And I didn't realize it until after he'd died there was a - you know, he had a wall of - two walls of built-in bookshelves that he'd had hired to put in there.
 And behind every row of books was another deeper and higher row of books that was pornography.
 So there was an element of it that was hiding it of either from the family or the world or possibly himself.

-BIANCULLI: This is FRESH AIR.
-I'm David Bianculli, sitting in for Terry Gross, back with more of Terry's 2015 interview with author Chris Offutt.
-His memoir, "My Father The Pornographer," will be published next week.
+GROSS: This is FRESH AIR.
+I'm Terry Gross, back with Chris Offutt.
+His memoir, "My Father, The Pornographer," will be published next year.
 Chris is known for his fiction and literary memoirs.
-His father, Andrew Offutt, wrote nearly 375 porn books and 24 fantasy novels under various pseudonyms.
-That helped him keep his source of income secret from his children and his community in the Kentucky hills - an area Chris describes as the buckle of the Bible Belt.
+His father, Andrew Offutt, wrote nearly 375 porn books and 24 fantasy novels under various pseudonyms, which helped him keep his source of income secret from his children and his community in the Kentucky hills, an area Chris describes as the buckle of the Bible Belt.
 His father's first porn book was published in 1968, coinciding with the sexual revolution.
 Andrew Offutt died in 2013.
-Chris returned to his childhood home for several months to sort through his father's papers and create a bibliography.
+Chris returned to his childhood home for several months to organize his father's papers and create a bibliography.